warrengoble/react-shadertoy/README.md

 ## Shadertoy React Component

-NOTE:  This is still a work in progress and not yet functioning.
+NOTE: This is still a work in progress and oes not fully support all functions of Shadertoy format.

 This component using WebGL and Three.js to create a React component that uses the Shadertoy format.

 Only works with `Image` script at the moment.
 Other scripts coming see TODO.

-### Issues

-TODO

 ### Usage